HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-3.md

 ```

 # Insertion
-Similarly, we no longer need to keep track of the path we traversed to get to the place we are inserting the node.
+We no longer need to keep track of the path we traversed to get to the place we are inserting the node.
 We can define a function that grabs the address of the pointer to the node we are examining.

 ```cpp
 template <typename T>